FriedOrange/MatrixSans/README.md

 - consistency
 - sound design

 *Authenticity* and *quirkiness* are often in conflict with *consistency* and *sound design*; the countless historical 5&times;7 fonts contain many unusual-looking (*quirky*) features, which by their nature are often poorly-designed.
-This is not to mention inconsistency: in most prior examples, for instance, the shapes of the letters *b*, *d*, *p* and *q* are frequently disharmonious, despite being similar by convention.
+This is not to mention inconsistency: for example, the shapes of the letters *b*, *d*, *p* and *q* are frequently disharmonious, despite being similar by convention.

 In order to retain the essence and charm of existing 5&times;7 fonts, yet rein in their oddities and avoid ugliness, none of these principles can be *fully* embraced.
 Instead, they serve as a guide while trying to choose the most coherent, well thought-out designs possible for this project.